 Beginning in January 2022, our transition to offering therapy intensives exclusively was fully completed.
 And, as of April, we finally have a website that reflects this shift in how we practice!

 Change is scary, challenging, and overwhelming at times, but it has been totally worth it!
-Our ability to respond to clients’ in urgent need with rapid, specialized care has been incredibly rewarding.
-We also immensely enjoy meeting clients in their motivation for change and witnessing their progress accelerate over days and weeks, rather than months and years.
+My ability to respond to clients’ in urgent need with rapid, specialized care has been incredibly rewarding.
+I also immensely enjoy meeting clients in their motivation for change and witnessing their progress accelerate over days and weeks, rather than months and years.

-Starting this summer, we will also be licensed to serve clients throughout the state of Washington!
+Starting in summer 2022, I will also be licensed to serve clients throughout the state of Washington!
 I’m so excited to meet the need in this beautiful state.